 By including online collaboration for group work and discussions, you not only provide a different way for them to interact with each other, you help them develop a solid foundation for technology-based communication.

-7. Try Digital Curriculum
+7. Try a Curriculum System

-A digital curriculum is another great way to implement blended learning in your CTE classroom.
-Simply put, a digital curriculum system is online teaching software that saves teachers time when it comes to planning and grading.
+A digital curriculum system is another great way to implement blended learning in your CTE classroom.
+Simply put, a curriculum system is online teaching software that saves teachers time when it comes to planning and grading.

-Digital curriculum systems often include a variety of teaching materials, such as digital lessons, hands-on activities, guided notes, teacher presentations, and group projects.
+Curriculum systems often include a variety of teaching materials, such as digital lessons, hands-on activities, guided notes, teacher presentations, and group projects.

 Start off class with an activity to hook student interest.